gmr/rabbitmq-flume-plugin/README.md

-queue             |               | **Required** field specifying the name of the queue to consume from auto-ack          | ``false``     | Enable auto-acknowledgement for higher throughput with the chance of message loss prefetch-count    | ``0``         | The ``Basic.QoS`` prefetch count to specify for consuming threads           | ``1``         | The number of consumer threads to create
+queue             |               | **Required** field specifying the name of the queue to consume from auto-ack          | ``false``     | Enable auto-acknowledgement for higher throughput with the chance of message loss prefetch-count    | ``0``         | The ``Basic.QoS`` prefetch count to specify for consuming timeout           | ``-1``        | The timeout the consumer will wait for rabbitmq to deliver a message before retrying threads           | ``1``         | The number of consumer threads to create

 #### Possible event header keys